andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-09-the-experience-of-development-models-all-the-way-down.md

 {% newthought "In my " %}[previous post]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %}) I put forward the idea that the predictions arising from mental models play an integral role in software development.
 Unlike that post which was intentionally formal, this one derives far more from introspection and observation.
 I want to use this relative freedom to share some musings.

-Specifically I want to think about what these models might be made from, and given that, consider a source of the limitations we experience when manipulating these thought-units.
+Specifically I want to think about what these models might be made from, and given that, consider the dynamics which we experience when manipulating these thought-units.

 More prosaically, I also want to introduce terminology (which I'll flag as side-notes) which I hope will make subsequent posts on the _experiences arising_ from all these comprehensible.

-In order to speculate in this way, I need to go bring in one more collection of concepts which, despite not appearing so at the time, have continued to resonate with me, and feel relevant for us here.
+In order to speculate like this, I need to go bring in one more collection of concepts which, despite not appearing so at the time, have continued to resonate with me, and feel relevant for us here.
 <BR/><BR/>

 _____________

 Back in 2016 I was trying to learn algebra.
 It was long overdue.
 It was also hard.
 Really hard.
-And [once again](), someone from the Java Posse Roundup came to my aid.
+And [once again]({% post_url 2021-03-07-the-experience-of-development-foreword %}), someone from the Java Posse Roundup came to my aid.

-During a conversation about this that probably took place in a queue for coffee, [Todd]() had mentioned a book by Barbara Oakley which he'd found useful: [“A Mind for Numbers: How to Excel at Math and Science”](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers).
+During a conversation about my travails (it probably took place in a queue for coffee) [Todd]() mentioned a book by Barbara Oakley which he'd found useful: [“A Mind for Numbers: How to Excel at Math and Science”](https://www.goodreads.com/book/show/18693655-a-mind-for-numbers).

 I approached it with caution.
 I rarely have the cheek to say out loud how much I distain these “pop-Psychology” books{% sidenote 'sn-id-whatever' 'I have a real Psychology degree forchirstssakes!#$%^*!!'%}, but I also frequently give them a try, and that's what I did here, admitting to myself that anything which could give me even a toe-hold on the seemingly impossible cliff-face of mathematics would be of benefit.